jellyfin/jellyfin.org/docs/general/clients/web-config.md

 The Jellyfin Web default interface can be configured using the `config.json` file in the webroot.
 Where this is and how to edit it depends on the installation method.

-We recommend obtaining the [stable](https://github.com/jellyfin/jellyfin-web/blob/release-10.8.z/src/config.json) or the [unstable](https://github.com/jellyfin/jellyfin-web/blob/master/src/config.json) default version of the file to pre-populate your configuration directory before starting Jellyfin for the first time; unlike most other components of this directory, it will not be created automatically.
+We recommend obtaining the [stable](https://github.com/jellyfin/jellyfin-web/blob/release-10.8.z/src/config.json) or the [unstable](https://github.com/jellyfin/jellyfin-web/blob/master/src/config.json) default version of the file to pre-populate your configuration directory before starting Jellyfin for the first time; Unlike most other components of this directory, it will not be created automatically.

 ### Debian/Ubuntu/Fedora/CentOS Packages